1984 Australian federal election

 The 1984 Australian federal election was held in Australia on 1 December 1984.
 All 148 seats in the House of Representatives (24 of them newly created) and 46 of 76 seats in the Senate (12 of them newly created) were up for election.
 The incumbent Labor Party led by Prime Minister Bob Hawke defeated the opposition Liberal–National coalition, led by Andrew Peacock.

 The election was held in conjunction with two referendum questions, neither of which was carried.

 Background and issues

 The election had a long campaign and a high rate of informal voting for the House of Representatives, but decreased rate in the Senate (due to the introduction of the Group voting ticket).
-The election was held 18 months ahead of time, partly to bring the elections for the House of Representatives and Senate back into line following the double dissolution election of 1983.
+Although a House election was not due until 1986, Hawke opted to call an election 18 months early in part to bring the elections for the House and Senate back into line following the double dissolution election of 1983.

-The legislated increase in the size of the House of Representatives by 24 seats and the Senate by 12 seats came into effect at the 1984 election.
+The legislated increase in the size of the House by 24 seats and the Senate by 12 seats came into effect at the 1984 election.
 Prior to 1984 the electoral commission did not undertake a full distribution of preferences for statistical purposes.
 The stored ballot papers for the previous election were put through this process prior to their destruction – therefore the figures from 1983 onwards show the actual result based on full distribution of preferences.